-Application of composite-housed HV apparatus at substations has been growing steadily, particularly for equipment such as instrument transformers where the safe failure mode of a silicone housing is seen as crucial.
-At the same time, expected service life of these polymeric housings, compared to porcelain, is another concern.
-That is why evidence of premature ageing is important as is what remedial measures are available should this be discovered.
-Indeed, past inspection of composite housings of instrument transformers in the Czech transmission system revealed varying degrees of ageing.
-Degradation often took the form of a hard surface layer that had become either hydrophilic or offered poor hydrophobicity.
+Past inspection of composite-insulated instrument transformers at substations operated in the Czech Republic revealed varying degrees of ageing of their housings.
+Degradation typically took the form of a hard surface layer that had become either hydrophilic or offered only poor hydrophobicity.
 There were also cases of more extreme degradation marked by spontaneous development of cracks on housing trunks as well as flaking of the surface.
-This past contribution by Vaclav Sklenicka (now retired) of EGU HV Laboratory in Prague as well as Karel Fiala of CEPS and Manfred Bruckner of Lapp Insulators, discussed application of an RTV silicone coating as a remedial measure to restore condition of degraded polymeric housings.
+This edited past contribution to INMR by Vaclav Sklenicka, retired from EGU HV Laboratory, as well as Karel Fiala of the Czech Power System Operator (CEPS) and Manfred Bruckner of Lapp Insulators, presented experience with applying RTV silicone coatings to restore degraded polymeric housings.

-In some cases, degradation along the length of the housing was uniform (e.g. distributed evenly along the core as well as on the top and bottom of sheds).
-In other cases, much degradation was evident on the top of sheds but little on the bottom; or degradation was higher on the south-facing side of the transformer than on the shaded side – suggesting some influence of UV.
-Finally, there was often no difference in surface degradation between the line and grounded ends of the transformer housing, suggesting that it was not caused by corona discharges.
+Regular inspection of polymeric housings on instrument transformers has revealed that degree of degradation does not always correlate with years in service.
+For example, some instrument transformers with only 5 years’ service suffered high housing degradation while similar transformers with a 20-year history showed no degradation.
+Moreover, there were cases when degree of housing degradation at the same substation and with the same number of years of service differed from one transformer to the next.
+This suggested that composition of all the polymeric insulating materials may not always be the same.
+In some cases, degradation along the length of the housing was distributed uniformly along the core as well as at the top and bottom of sheds.
+In other cases, degradation was evident on the top of sheds but hardly any on the bottom; or degradation was higher on the south-facing side of the transformer than on the shaded side, suggesting influence of UV.
+Finally, no difference in surface degradation between line and grounded ends of the transformer housing was observed, suggesting that this was not a problem caused by corona discharges.

 Investigation of Degraded Housings

-• Hydrolytic degradation of siloxane chains takes place in the surface layer under typical service conditions.
+• Hydrolytic degradation of siloxane chains took place in the surface layer under typical service conditions.
 This process is connected with reduction in molecular weight and results in loss of physical properties such as strain and flexibility as well as formation of a non-flexible, brittle layer on the surface.
-While the degradation process starts and progresses from the surface, the inner portion of the housing remains unaffected to a certain depth;
+While the degradation process starts and progresses from the surface, the inner portion of the housing remains unaffected up to a certain depth;

-If a degraded insulator has sufficient creepage distance, even though hydrophilic, such insulators can still provide the required service performance.
-This assumption has been confirmed during inspection by the fact that no erosion or tracking was recorded on housings having degraded surfaces.
-Moreover, three transformer housings with degradation were wetted under voltage and corona camera inspection showed no partial or corona discharges along their surfaces.
-A much different situation could arise, however, in the case of spontaneous development of cracks in the degraded layer on the housing’s trunk.
-Due to the internal tension in the polymeric material at this location, any cracks will remain open and degradation processes can continue.
-A similar situation can occur in the case of extensive flaking on the surface, where relatively large areas of virgin material become exposed to environmental conditions.
-The most dangerous situation would be if cracks reached all the way to the equipment’s FRP tube core, with resulting possible moisture ingress and contamination of its internal oil or gas insulation.
-In such cases, prompt measures to prevent further degradation would have to be considered.
+A much different situation could arise, however, should cracks develop in the degraded layer on the housing’s trunk.
+Due to internal tension in the polymeric material at this location, any cracks would remain open and degradation processes could continue.
+A similar situation could occur in the case of extensive flaking on the surface, where relatively large areas of virgin material become exposed to the environment.
+The most dangerous situation would be if cracks reached all the way into the equipment’s FRP tube.
+Moisture ingress and contamination of its internal oil or gas insulation would then become possible.
+In such cases, prompt measures to prevent further degradation would be necessary.

 Types of Degradation

-Surface degradation can be divided into two categories in regard to its potential impact on performance and reliability of the apparatus:
+Surface degradation can be divided into two categories in regard to its potential impact on performance and reliability of apparatus:

 • Type A Degradation